mljar/mercury/docs/deploy/deployment.md

 ## Deploy with `docker-compose` with Pro features

-Please specify your GitHub personal access token in `.env` file to enable Pro features.
+Please specify your GitHub personal access token in the `.env` file to enable Pro features.

-To build the containers:
+To build containers:

 ```
 docker-compose -f docker-compose-pro.yml build
 ```

-To run containers in detached mode:
+To run containers in the detached mode:

 ```
 docker-compose -f docker-compose-pro.yml up -d